zenonet/SlowLang/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/zenonet/SlowLang/dotnet.yml?branch=master)
 # SlowLang
 SlowLang is a semi-eso programming language I designed just for fun.<br>
-Syntactically, it's very simmilar to most modern languages such as C# or Java.<br>
+Syntactically, it's very simmilar to the C-like languages such as C# or Java.<br>

 Right now it doesn't have a lot of functionality.
 Basically everything you can do is infinite loops, input, output, getting the current Time and variables.